island-lang/island-lang.github.io/README.md

 	(let x, let y) = do getMousePosition()
 ```

 (_Note: unlike the concept of a 'procedure' in older languages like Ada and Pascal.
-A Funca procedure can have return values and thus effectively act like a normal function_)
+A Soil procedure can have return values and thus effectively act like a normal function_)

-Despite procedures allowing for side effects outside of the program scope, they still strictly follow the immutability principle: variables defined in `proc` scope still cannot be reassigned in any case.
+Despite procedures allowing for side-effects outside the program scope, they still strictly follow the immutability principle: variables and objects defined in `proc` scopes still cannot be reassigned or mutated in any way.

 Similarly to functions, procedures can be defined in multiple ways:
 ```